 What is CBD?

-Unlike THC (tetrahydrocannabinol), the primary chemical compound derived from the marijuana plant and a controlled substance, CBD doesn’t have any psychoactive effects, and won’t produce a “high.”
 In 2014, the U.S. Farm Bill formally – and legally – distinguished industrial hemp from marijuana.
 As a result, CBD products sourced from industrial hemp are legal, and can be shipped to all fifty states.

 Experience the Benefits of CBD Today

 We sell two very unique products that make it easy to get all of the benefits of CBD quickly, safely, and effectively.
-Check out our product page to view information about our CBD gum and CBD lozenges, both of which offer innovative solutions for those who want the benefits of CBD without the discomfort of pills, capsules, or liquids.
+Check out our product page to view more information about our CBD gum and CBD lozenges, both of which offer innovative solutions for those who want the benefits of CBD without the discomfort of pills, capsules, or liquids.

 FOOD AND DRUG ADMINISTRATION (FDA) DISCLOSURE: The statements on this website have not been evaluated by the FDA and are not intended to diagnose, treat, cure or prevent any disease.

 LEGAL DISCLOSURE: Mastix LTD does not develop, manufacture, sell or distribute any products that are in violation of the United States Controlled Substances Act (US.CSA).